perihelion529/Mobile_radio_utils/README.md

 # Mobile_radio_utils
-Notes and some shell and python scripts for a variety of commercial radios
+Notes, some shell, and python scripts for a variety of commercial radios included is a convienence menu, some notes/tips on programming and ease of use and quality of life scripts